 - Hosted, with the North Dakota Department of Commerce, the annual Main Street ND Summit which welcomes more than 650 community members, students and state team members.
 Attendees learned about strategies and resources to address the three pillars of the Main Street Initiative.
 A second Main Street ND Summit is planned for October 2019.

 “We need to start treating addiction like the chronic disease that it is.
 By moving resources upstream, we will save lives and save money.”

 - Governor Doug Burgum

 As drug addiction and overdoses take their toll on North Dakota families, the state must start treating addiction differently.
-Seventy-seven people died in North Dakota in 2016 from overdoses, and more than $260 million was spent in the past decade to add nearly 1,300 new beds at jails at the city, county and state levels.
+In 2020, 118 drug-related deaths were recorded in North Dakota, and more than $308 million was spent in the past decade to add nearly 1,300 new beds at jails at the city, county and state levels.

 Many of those in our system are there because of crimes rooted in addiction.
 Jail time without rehab is not a cure for addiction.